sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

 ## Azure Search LAB

-Open the page <https://alice.unearth.ai/> to show how important is the Analtzer definition.
+Open the page <https://alice.unearth.ai/> to show how important is the Analyzer definition.
 This page shows the different results you can get from Standard Lucene, English Lucene and English Microsoft.
 Search for:

 + "Alice": Standard Lucene gets 10 hits less than the others
 + "Thinking": Now the hits totals are very different.
 English Lucene returns "think" too.
 English Microsoft returns even"thought"